wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 ## Best-Effort Behavior

-Receive timestamps are sent on a best-effort basis and endpoints MUST gracefully handle scenarios where receive timestamp information for sent packets is not received.
+Receive timestamps are sent on a best-effort basis.
+Endpoints MUST gracefully handle scenarios where the receiver does not communicate receive timestamps for acknowledged packets.
 Examples of such scenarios are:

-- The packet containing the ACK_EXTENDED frame is lost.
+- The packet containing the ACK frame is lost.

 - The sender truncates the number of timestamps sent in order to (a) avoid sending more than max_receive_timestamps_per_ack ({{negotiation}}); or (b) fit